-Here are a list of potential purchase destinations for the Xbox One X console on its own, as well as a selection of the best bundle deals for the system with games and accessories in both the UK and the United States.
+As well as providing list of potential purchase destinations for the Xbox One X console on its own, we've also got you covered as far as the best bundle deals for the Xbox One X go: added games and accessories in both the UK and the US.

-And, if you are in the UK or the US, then now is a great time to be shopping for Xbox One X deals.
-Online retailers continue to slash prices and offer heavily discounted bundle deals in an attempt to keep consumers interested, and if you browse around right now and do your research right, then chances are you could pick up a properly decent Xbox deal.
+The good news for shoppers is that online retailers continue to slash prices and offer heavily discounted bundle deals to keep interest high, and if you do your research right, you're likely to pick up a properly decent Xbox One X deal.

 Xbox One X long-term verdict and buying advice